 Designed by A N Bromley 1898-1902 there are no less that 21 bays of busy cherubs.

 Designed by A N Bromley 1898-1902 there are no less that 21 bays of busy cherubs.
 Telephone House was the headquarters of the National Telephone Company, founded in 1881 to introduce telephone systems to Scotland, the Midlands and Ireland.
 Within a few years it had massively expanded, needing this huge head office and it was here until 1912 when the Post Office took it over and the industry was nationalised.

 Look up on Aldwych and you’ll see that these cherubs means business.

 Now owned by LSE, Clement House was designed by JJ Burnet and the sculptor was Alfred Hodges.
 Completed in 1911, 99 Aldwych was built for General Accident Insurance, so perhaps these figures were meant to look reassuringly strong and brave?!

 The Busy Bodies

-This frieze is pretty high up, on a parallel back street of Oxford Street, and – sadly – I only had my iPhone.
+This frieze is pretty high up, on a parallel back street of Oxford Street (Hollen Street to be precise) and – sadly – I only had my iPhone.
 However, I wanted to include them because the gorgeous terracotta sculptures show a busy bunch of cherubs on the former Novello Printing Works (1898).